zzzeek/sqla_tutorial/handout/source/relational.rst

 a lower level of isolation has less of a need to synchronize concurrent operations using locks.
-However, most modern relational databases employ a concept known as :term:`multi version concurrency control` in order to reduce or eliminate the need for locking, by assigning to each transaction a unique identifier that is then applied to *copies* of rows created locally to each transaction.
-As a transaction commits its data, its private copies of rows become the official "rows of record" for the database as a whole.
+However, most modern relational databases employ a concept known as :term:`multi version concurrency control` in order to reduce or eliminate the need for locking, which is able to maintain multiple "versions" of data at the same time, each of which can be accessed by independent transactions.
+As a transaction commits its data, the version of data which it works with becomes the official "data of record" for the database as a whole.
 An MVCC scheme may still introduce performance overhead with higher isolation levels, as such systems must monitor and report so-called *serialization failures*, which are the rejection of transactions that